Rice cultivation in Arkansas

 Large scale rice production in the state of Arkansas became a significant industry in the late 19th/early 20th century with its wide scale propagation within the state by entrepreneur W.H.
 Fuller around 1896.
 Arkansas has historically been the largest rice producer in the entire United States, and accounted for nearly 45% of U.S. rice production in 2001, as well as just less than half of the total number of acres of rice harvested nationwide.
-Much of Arkansas' rice is grown in the east-central portion of the state, where it requires nearly three times more the amount of irrigation water than the average eleven inches the region receives during the growing season.
+Much of Arkansas' rice is grown in the east-central portion of the state, where it requires nearly three times the amount of irrigation water than the average eleven inches the region receives during the growing season.
 In the areas of lowest precipitation, or where weedy red rice is a significant problem, farmers follow a three year, three phase "old rotation" of rice-soybean-soybean.
 However, most Arkansas rice producers follow a two year, two phase crop rotation of rice following soybeans.